 Jobi McAnuff came close for the hosts, whipping a shot just over the bar after cutting in from the left.
 Chances were becoming harder to come by, though, with both teams hoping to notch a goal on the counterattack.

-Grant Holt had only one real chance throughout the game, but the cross towards him got a flick right in front of the striker, and subsequently bounced off his frame and out of play.
+Grant Holt had only one real chance throughout the game, but the cross towards him got a flick right in front of the striker, and bounces off his frame and out of play.

 The vistors ended the strongest, with Robert Snodgrass missing a header and Anthony Pilkington pulling a shot well wide, but in the end neither team really did enough to warrant all three points.